 Buy (Or Build) a Wall Hung TV Cabinet

-Flat screen TV covers are boxes that are intended to be installed over the television, like this one I have in my bedroom*.
+Flat screen TV cabinets are boxes that are intended to be installed over the television, like the one I have in my bedroom (which is no longer available).

 If you prefer a DIY project, you could build a box and add some doors to it to accomplish the same thing.
 Which also gives you the flexibility to finish it however you want.
 You could even use artwork or mirrors on the front if you really want to jazz it up a bit